pdfgeneratorapi/javascript-client/docs/DocumentsApi.md

 let apiInstance = new PDFGeneratorAPI.DocumentsApi();
 let template_id = 19375; // Number | Template unique identifier
-let body = null; // Object | Data used to generate the PDF.
+let body = {key: null}; // Object | Data used to generate the PDF.
 This can be JSON encoded string or a public URL to your JSON file. let opts = {
   'name': My document, // String | Document name, returned in the meta data.
   'format': pdf, // String | Document format.
 The zip option will return a ZIP file with PDF files.